 The physical demands described here are representative of those that must be met by an individual to successfully perform the Essential Functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-• Operate, position, and use a wide variety of hand tools and equipment, including forklifts.
+Operate, position, and use a variety of powered industrial trucks.

 The environmental conditions described here are representative of those the associate encounters while performing the Essential Functions of the job.

 The individual will be expected to work in a warehouse environment, which may include being exposed to work in high/precarious places, moving machinery, marked changes in temperature and humidity, and dust, odors and fumes.
 Typical noise level is loud.

 The Company will make reasonable accommodations in compliance with the Americans with Disabilities Act and Amendments.